 - 1. Is the applicant an incorporated city or town, a county, a consolidated local government, a tribal government, a county or multicounty water, sewer, or solid waste district, or regional water authority, as required by 90-6-701(3)(b), MCA? - 2.
 Is the project for drinking water, wastewater, stormwater, solid waste or bridges, as required by 90-6-701(3)(a), MCA? - 3.
 Is at least 50% of the project budget provided through match, unless a hardship waiver is requested, per MCA 90-6-710 and the MCEP Guidelines, page 10? - 4.
 Has the applicant submitted all of the documentation required by the MCEP Guidelines? - a. the Uniform Application Form for Montana Public Facility Projects, Thirteenth Edition - b.
-Responses to the MCEP statutory review criteria in 90-6-710(2)(a), MCA, - c. a Preliminary Engineering Report, and - d. a completed Environmental Review Process demonstrating compliance with the Montana Environmental Policy Act, Title 75, Chapter 1, MCA. - 5.
-Will the project meet target rate requirements per the MCEP Guidelines, page 8 and Appendix F? - 6.
-Has the applicant held at least one public meeting within the past 12 months regarding the proposed project per the MCEP Guidelines, page 12?
+Responses to the MCEP statutory review criteria in 90-6-710(2)(a), MCA, - c. a Preliminary Engineering Report, and - 5.
+Will the project meet target rate requirements per the MCEP Guidelines, page 8 and Appendix F? - a.
+What is the target rate for the amount requested? - b.
+What are the proposed user rates at the end of the project construction?

+6. Has the applicant held at least one public meeting within the past 12 months regarding the proposed project per the MCEP Guidelines, page 12?